Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 I suggest you learn about `vimtutor` with your favorite search engine.
 Finish it, then get to action.
 Begin your journey with small scale simple text editing tasks like composing an e-mail.
-If you use specialized editors regulary, start of using a plugin for those or check for integrated vim modes to ease the transition.
+If you use specialized editors regular, start of using a plugin for those or check for integrated vim modes to ease the transition.
 Questions will arise naturally, address those and take notes.
 Use a standard text editor or switch off your Vim plugin when you get overwhelmed.\
 Finally, when you feel relatively comfortable, start to take a look at plugins and skim through Practical Vim.